dario-digregorio/flutter_github_actions/README.md

           end
         end
       ```
-      Add this lane to the `ios/fastlane/Fastfile`:
+      Add this lane to `ios/fastlane/Fastfile`:
       ```ruby
         platform :ios do
           # ...